Apple Cider Vinegar for treating acne

 Yet some authors suggest using ACV!

-We have found some references that suggest the use of vinegar to treat acne, and we mention them below with some reservations:
+We have found many references and not only on quack sites, that suggest the use of vinegar to treat acne, and we mention them below with some reservations:

 Diane Bunker filed a U.S. patent application for an exfoliating lotion for use in cases of acne; its formula is shown below (10):